raghuattawad/Putzmeister-Image-Gallery-App/README.md

 Require Android Studio to run the Application
-Once After downloading  Go to > Project Folder (PutzmeisterApp)> android   select open Open with Android studio
+Once After downloading  Go to > Project Folder (PutzmeisterApp)> android   select open Android Studio with Ladybug Feature Drop | 2024.2.2 version Open with Android studio
 Initially some gradle setup will wait for 5 mins….
 Once gradle build successful
-Once done run the app into Emulator/Device
+Once done run the app into Emulator/Device or else with CLI - npx react-native run-android need to enter command

 iOS:
 Xcode 15 and above require to run the application Minimum - IOS 13 Support